Private Gun Sales: Are They Legal?

 • Convicted of a misdemeanor for domestic violence

-However, state regulations associated with private gun sales are murkier.
+Alternatively, the regulation around private sales is murkier.
 Some, but not all states, require private sellers to carry out background checks.
-The Bureau of Alcohol, Tobacco, and Firearms lays out the expectations for FFLs when performing these checks on behalf of private sellers.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives (A.T.F.) lays out the expectations for FFLs when performing these checks on behalf of private sellers.

-The answer to this question often depends on the state where the private gun sale took place.
-This is because states have their own gun laws and regulations in addition to the federal regulations that were passed in the Brady Act.
-The list of people that gun owners cannot sell to gets rather long, depending on your state.
-So, it’s best to consult a local attorney with experience in this legal topic.
+The answer to this question often depends on the state where the transfers of firearms occurred.
+This is because states have their own gun laws and regulations in addition to the federal regulations passed in the Brady Act.
+The list of people that gun dealers cannot sell to gets rather long, depending on which state you are in.

 Should I Speak With an Attorney?

-If you took part in a private gun sale and have questions about its legality, it’s never a bad idea to speak with an experienced and knowledgeable attorney.
+If you took part in a private gun sale and have questions about the legality of the transaction, it’s never a bad idea to speak with an experienced and knowledgeable attorney.
+For example:

-An experienced lawyer can evaluate the facts of your situation to help you make informed decisions.
+An experienced lawyer can evaluate the strengths and weaknesses of your situation while helping you make informed decisions.
 They also have a robust knowledge of the criminal justice system, state courts, and federal courts.
-When you need to find an attorney, consider utilizing a database like the one provided by Super Lawyers.

 What do I do next?